Two Heads Creek is now available to rent, stream or buy.

-Every aspect of the crazy, ingenious and wild ride that ensues is beautifully crafted, from the soundtrack through to the mayhem of the small dusty town and its inhabitants.
-Here director Jesse O’Brien keeps proceedings fast and energetic, while equally allowing time for each character to find their place amidst the blood-soaked weatherboards.
+Every aspect of the crazy, ingenious, wild ride that ensues is beautifully crafted, from the soundtrack through to the mayhem of the small dusty town and its inhabitants.
+Here, director Jesse O’Brien keeps proceedings fast and energetic while allowing time for each character to find their place amidst the blood-soaked weatherboards.
 But it’s the screenplay that elevates Two Heads Creek above and beyond the realms of your standard comedy horror.
 Here Waller expertly weaves dark comedy with current social fears in a glorious mash-up as he stuffs xenophobia and nationalism into an industrial-sized grinder.

 I recently caught up with Jordan Waller for an informal chat about the horror, comedy and gore at the heart of Two Heads Creek, our conversation veering from dodgy sausages to nationalism.

-Hi Jordan and thanks for taking the time to talk with us about the deliciously dark Two Heads Creek.
+Hi Jordan.
+Thanks for taking the time to talk with us about the deliciously dark Two Heads Creek.
 I loved it, but I have to admit I also have a somewhat twisted sense of humour!
-How would you describe your sense of humour and what comedies have, and continue to inspire you?
+How would you describe your sense of humour, and what comedies have and continue to inspire you?

 I, too, have a dark, sadistic, peri-psychopathic sense of humour.
 But we can forgive ourselves that, for jokes need victims.
 And as long as you’re punching up rather than down – something of which I was very conscious in the making of this film – I think humour has a brilliant capacity to do something more than merely entertain.
 A real hero for me in this respect is Julia Davis – she has a Midas touch when it comes to dark humour because her jokes are sadistic but properly targeted.
 She’s not overtly political because she’s cleverer than me – her gift is the ability to make you fall in love with bad people.
 I admire that.